What Is Overtraining Syndrome—and How to Avoid It

 Because there's not a direct way to test for the condition, it also means there isn't a direct way to prevent it, either.
 The European College of Sport Science and ACSM agree that the lack of a clear diagnosis makes prevention measures more difficult to define.

-However, experts suggest that because overtraining syndrome is mainly due to an imbalance in training (too much training or competitions with too little recovery), tracking your training volume and frequency could be useful to identify any trends to overdo it.
-You can also use apps like Nike Run Club or Nike Training Club to review how many runs or workouts you’re stacking up month over month, day over day.
+However, experts suggest that because overtraining syndrome is mainly due to an imbalance in training (too much training or too many competitions with too little recovery), tracking your training volume and frequency could be useful to identify any trends to overdo it.
+You can also use apps like Nike Run Club or Nike Training Club to review how many runs or workouts you're stacking up month after month, day after day.

 For beginners to elite athletes, working with a coach or personal trainer may be a smart option to lay the foundation and work through a comprehensive training plan.
-A coach can evaluate your training load and workouts, apply standard periodization methodology to your program (which should include down weeks and rest days, along with your workouts), and evaluate trends to help avoid overreaching or overtraining.
+A coach can evaluate your training load and workouts, apply standard periodisation methodology to your programme (which should include down weeks and rest days, along with your workouts) and evaluate trends to help avoid overreaching or overtraining.

-Across the board, though, it’s important to note that there isn’t a linear way to treat overtraining syndrome — you’ll need to figure out with your doctor what makes the most sense.
-For some, you might need to take a week off of training, prioritize sleep and quality nutrition.
+Across the board, though, it's important to note that there isn't a linear way to treat overtraining syndrome—you'll need to figure out with your doctor what makes the most sense.
+For some, you might need to take a week off training, and prioritise sleep and quality nutrition.
 For others, you might be benched for several months, depending on your condition and needs.

 For more, don't miss When Is the Best Time to Drink a Protein Shake?